akamai/cli-edgeworkers/README.md

 Use the following Akamai CLI command to install the latest EdgeWorkers CLI package:

 `akamai install edgeworkers`

-### Debug and report issues
-You are all set, happy coding!
-If you experience any issues with the EdgeWorkers CLI, raise them as a [github issue](https://github.com/akamai/cli-edgeworkers/issues).
-Feel free to create a pull request with the fix or suggestion.
 ___

 ## Overview of Commands